Factbox: Activist investor Elliott's five proposals for GSK

-July 1 (Reuters) - Activist fund Elliott, which has taken a "significant" stake in pharmaceuticals group GSK (GSK.L), has written to the British company's board setting out five main recommendations to improve the company's performance. read more .
+(Reuters) - Activist fund Elliott, which has taken a “significant” stake in pharmaceuticals group GSK, has written to the British company’s board setting out five main recommendations to improve the company’s performance..

 Below is a summary of Elliott’s proposals.